data-girlCode/Tech4Dev-projects/README.md

 The learning track I chose was DATA SCIENCE AND AI.
 This Repo consists of all the projects I will be working on as I undergo my training with tech4dev

+Please Note:
+There is a project readme. please go through it.
+It contains a little detail on the main project I carried out myself.